Steering proton migration in hydrocarbons using intense few-cycle laser fields

 The experimental setup will be described in detail elsewhere.
-Briely, hydrogen migration in acetylene and allene is induced and controlled by intense, CEP-stable 4-fs laser pulses at a carrier wavelength of 750\,nm and 10\,kHz repetition rate.
-The near-single-cycle pulses are obtained from the SMILE laser system at LMU, which is based on the Femtolasers Femtopower HR CEP4 amplified laser system.
+Briefly, hydrogen migration in acetylene and allene is induced and controlled by intense, CEP-stable 4-fs laser pulses at a carrier wavelength of 750\,nm and 10\,kHz repetition rate.
+The near-single-cycle pulses are obtained from the SMILE laser system at the Ludwig-Maximilians-Universit\"at (LMU), which is based on the Femtolasers Femtopower HR CEP4 amplified laser system.
 The CEP of the laser is stabilized using the feed-forward technique \cite{Lucking2012} and measured using either a stereo-ATI phase meter \cite{Rathje2012} (in the acetylene experiments) or an f-2f interferometer \cite{Schultze2011} (in the allene experiments).

-In the REMI, the laser pulses are focused ($f=\unit[17.5]{cm}$) into a cold gas jet of neutral hydrocarbon molecules.
+In the REMI, the linearly polarized laser pulses are focused ($f=\unit[17.5]{cm}$) into a cold gas jet of neutral hydrocarbon molecules.
 A homogeneous electric field is used to direct all ions generated in the laser focus onto a time- and position-sensitive multi-hit capable detector, providing the three-dimensional (3D) momentum distributions of multiple ions in coincidence.